Welcome to today's edition of the Rush 24-7 podcast.

 And all of this other stuff is simply a distraction.

-Meaning the bonuses.
+Meaning, the bonuses.

-Now, a lot of people, we were talking about this over the weekend in Hawaii.
+And now Goldman Sachs, now, a lot of people, we were talking about this over the weekend in Hawaii.

 I thought it would be a big deal.